 Book this full-day tour from Darwin to Lithfield that includes a jumping croc cruise, stops at the best waterfalls, as well as a stop at the Termite Mounds!

 When you think of the Northern Territory locals you probably imagine a Crocodile Dundee type right?
 Well, the Humpty Doo pub is your best chance of meeting him.

-One afternoon stop at the Humpty Doo Pub which is located, believe it or not, in the suburb of Humpty Doo on the outskirts of Darwin.
-It is on the way to Litchfield so is a good stop on the way back into the city.
+One afternoon, stop at the Humpty Doo Pub which is located, believe it or not, in the suburb of Humpty Doo on the outskirts of Darwin.
+It is on the way to Litchfield so it makes for a good stop on the way back into the city.

 31. Go to Kakadu National Park